The 2020/21 qualifying round draw has set the first steps on the road to Romania.

 Pot D: Montenegro, Kosovo*, Malta, Albania, Kazakhstan, Andorra, Luxembourg, Moldova, Estonia, Faroe Islands, Lithuania, Gibraltar*, San Marino

 *Based on previous decisions of the UEFA Executive Committee and UEFA Emergency Panel, these teams cannot be drawn together: Spain and Gibraltar, Ukraine and Russia, Serbia and Kosovo, Bosnia and Herzegovina and Kosovo

 • Hosts Romania qualify directly for the final tournament in summer 2021.

-• Top seeds Portugal receive a bye to the elite round.
+• Top seeds Portugal receive a bye.

 • The remaining 52 entrants start in the qualifying round where they were split into 13 groups of four.